Phineapple18/GhostSpectator_NWPluginAPI/README.md

 ## Features
 - Ghosts can pass through most of the doors.
-- Ghosts can teleport to a random alive player by dropping an item of type declared in the config (a Lantern by default), if different that None.
+- Ghosts can teleport to a random alive player by dropping an item of type declared in the config (a Lantern by default), if different than None.
 There is an option to exclude certain roles, that Ghosts won't be able to teleport to.
 - Ghosts are always visible to each other, Spectators spactating a Ghost and Overwatchers.
 Depending on the config, Ghosts can be visible to Spectators spectating a non-Ghost player and Filmmakers.
 - Ghosts can't pick up or use items.
 - Ghosts can't interact with objects (except resetting the shooting targets).